emberjs/rfcs/text/0628-prettier.md

 We do not currently discuss linting or stylistic formatting in either guides.emberjs.com or cli.emberjs.com.

 This RFC proposes adding a new subsection that discusses linting under [`Basic Use` section of the CLI guides](https://cli.emberjs.com/release/basic-use/).
+In addition, when this RFC is implemented we should do a throughough audit of the `cli.emberjs.com` and `guides.emberjs.com` content to ensure that all code snippets are formatted correctly (e.g. using the Prettier specific formatting introduced here).

 ## Drawbacks